Montgomery 17

+The Montgomery 17 is a recreational keelboat built by Montgomery Marine Products, Nor'Sea Yachts and Montgomery Boats in the United States.

 The boat was built in conventional cruiser and flush deck daysailer models.

-Production

-The design was built by Montgomery Marine Products, Nor'Sea Yachts and Montgomery Boats in the United States, but it is now out of production.

 Design Overview

-The Montgomery 17 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Montgomery 17 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a nearly-plumb stem, a vertical transom, a transom-hung rudder controlled by a tiller.
 A few early boats had a fixed keel or a swing keel, while the standard production boats featured a shoal keel and centerboard combination.

 Early cast iron fixed keel boats were ballasted at 400 lb.
 The shoal keel with cast iron centerboard versions have 550 lb of combined ballast.
 The boats with lead ballast in shoal keel and centerboard have 600 lb of ballast.

 The boat has a draft of 3.50 ft with the keel extended and 1.75 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 2 to 6 hp outboard motor for docking and maneuvering.